bigant63/rewards-program/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-# **This was built and tested using Node version 20**
-## To run this app locally you will need to do the following:

-<sub> make sure you have node version 20 installed</sub>

- 1. "npm i" to install the dependencies
- 2. " npm start" to start the app